By Hannah Noye

 The market, also known as the "brocante" (antique market), is believed to have originated in the early 20th century, when dealers and collectors from Paris would travel to the small town to buy and sell antiques and collectibles.
 During World War II, many Parisians were forced to flee the city and those who moved to L'Isle-sur-la-Sorgue brought with them their furniture and other household items.
 Many of them began selling their belongings at the Sunday market leading to the eclectic style of offerings it is famous for!

-Imagine waking at the L’Oreliane, a classically French bed & breakfast situated between Avignon and L'Isle sur la Sorgue.
+Imagine waking at a classically French bed & breakfast to the beautiful sound of the cicadas and the joie de vivre classic of the French in knowing that their is no rushed day awaiting you, but one of ease and relaxation.
 We will then spend a wonderful summer morning strolling the cobblestone streets, trying various provincial foods, and perusing the variety of the market.
 Imagine the sun on your back, the cheerful chatter of the crowd slowly moving, and the smell of lavender in the air – by virtue of being in Provence, of course dried lavender, or lavender infused products such as soaps and candles are bountiful within the market!

 Imagine also, the numerous water wheels scattered throughout the river.
 The river Sorgue is fed by several smaller streams and springs in the surrounding area.
 The town's economy has historically been largely reliant on its waterwheels which have been used for centuries to power local industries such as paper mills and textile factories.
 The biggest source of water for the Sorgue comes from La Fontaine de Vaucluse, a spring located in a limestone cave in the Vaucluse Mountains.
 This is the largest spring in France, and notably of the most powerful in the world!
 The water from the spring is crystal clear and is used for irrigation, as well as for the production of bottled water.
 This spring has been celebrated in literature and art, and is famous for inspiring the famous poet Petrarch, and the French troubadours.

-To come and enjoy the charming atmosphere and beauty of L’Isle sur la Sorgue and all it has to offer, check out the La Vie Tour on our website, available at this link: https://www.francetravelsolutions.com/la-belle-vie-french-tour-2023
+To come and enjoy the charming atmosphere and beauty of L’Isle sur la Sorgue and all it has to offer, check out our tours below.

 We hope to see you there!